 It has three areas of focus:

 The primary activity relates to the qualifications framework.
-G-REG leads the development and delivery of the qualifications, partnering with the state sector industry training organisation to do so.
+G-REG leads the development and delivery of the qualifications, and key requirements, partnering with the state sector industry training organisation to do so.

 Other actions planned or underway fall under the following themes:

 - The management of information to support regulatory activities